halfbread-BP/Futile-Documented/FutileProject/Docs/Setup.md

 ```

 Then make a GameObject in the scene hierarchy (e.g: Futile), then attach the Script to the GO, and if you included the Log function, you should see the color code for fparams.backgroundColor in the console

+If everything works fine, congratulations!
+You now know how to initialize Futile :D